Explanatory Text About the Works

 - According to their minimal simplicity as pure colors or color contrasts, brushstrokes, or often formless forms (blobs, blotches, dabs, blips).
 Here again, consider that analytically setting aside, bracketing an artistic choice, provides a basis for later contrast or combination.

 - Their caricatural identity.
 This is probably the same impulse that led prehistoric people to create cave paintings and totems.
 Note that caricature is also present as a powerful effect in ancient Greek vase paintings.
-An artistry that puts to shame many Medieval and early Renaissance works.
+Their artistry puts to shame many Medieval and early Renaissance works.

 - Tactility, in the sense that Mark Rothko gives to the word – which is a kind of vibrant two-dimensional quality -- as evidenced in the works of Rothko himself.